InfoJrUFBA/web-development-and-mobile-challenges/CONTRIBUTING.md

 - Before you push your changes to GitHub, make sure that your code compiles and runs without any errors or warnings.
 - Use meaningful variable, method and function names.
-- Don't forget to comment your code.
+- Don't forget to comment on your code.
 - No profanity.

 ## Writing challenges